What Does a Screenwriter Exactly Do? The Job Explained

 The business side of a screenwriter’s job starts after the creative aspect of their job is completed.

-Screenwriters are essentially always working as freelancers.
+Screenwriters are essentially always working as freelancers, often collaborating with directors and producers.

 Why is a screenwriter’s work duration not fixed?